Oliver-makes-code/gekker-lang/spec/Data.md

 ```
 struct Vec2 {
-    i32 x,
+    x: i32,
-    i32 y
+    y: i32
 }

 enum IntOrFloat {
-    Int = i32,
+    Int: i32,
-    Float = f32
+    Float: f32
 }
 ```

-Enums can also be used for integral types
+Enums can also be used for integral types.
+You need to explicitly declare them as such.

 ```
-enum u32 SomeEnum {
+enum SomeEnum: u32 {
     Item1,
     Item2,
     Item3 = 5